sgtsmall/Pi-Star_switcher/Nextion/Nextion-Codes.md

 is currently coded, presumably he will look further if required.

-I have written the script swupdateuser to refresh this data.
+I have written the script *swupdateuser* to refresh this data.

 (Need to improve the group handling e.g. TG 5)

+Additional codes

 **MMDVM**
 - page MMDVM